Introduction Course to MIDL: Week 2: Feb 22

 2. Creating the conditions for Sakadāgāmi: Once Returner

 **The purpose of this course is to guide meditators interested in developing sutta-based Theravada Buddhist Insight Meditation within everyday household life.
-Once a meditator's mind has reached this level of insight, course-based instruction is no longer effective, and in-person guidance with a skilled teacher or spiritual friend is more beneficial for exploring deeper paths.
+Once a meditator's mind has reached this level of insight, website-based instruction is no longer effective, and in-person guidance with a skilled teacher or spiritual friend is more beneficial for exploring deeper paths.

 Return to Top